The Arecibo Observatory’s radio telescope finally crumbled on December 1, 2020, and the event was captured on camera.

 The Arecibo Observatory, located in Arecibo, Puerto Rico, has a long and storied history, both here in the real world and in paranormal fiction like The X-Files and Contact.
 Built in 1963, the observatory is perhaps most prominently known, at least around these parts, for its role in the attempted communication with intelligent extraterrestrial life.

 While the telescope is clearly out of commission, both LIDAR facilities and the visitor center were spared.
+As of 2022, the National Science Foundation has stated that they have no plans to rebuild the telescope, and will instead create an “educational center” in its place.

 Personally, I’ll always remember the Arecibo Telescope not for its use in the hunt for ETs or other paranormal matters, but for its starring role in the final climactic battle of GoldenEye.
-Don’t forget — it fell back then, too.
+Don’t forget — it fell back then, too!